n3rada/Rainbox/README.md

 * **Free** : Seems to have no logic at all !

 *They are all case-sensitive.*

+## Improvments
+* Due to the fact that the Free keys contain dashes "-" and that they matter in the key verification, the code should be adapted accordingly.

+## Disclaimer
+**Because some people will surely argue**, this has not been designed or developed with reverse engineering intentions !
+Here, the aim is to improve wordlist search and creation by adapting it to the context.
+The aim is to mathematically reduce the probability of generation by applying the principles of generation as stated above.
+It's like using [Crunch](https://tools.kali.org/password-attacks/crunch) but in better.

 ## Author
 **[Azaël MARTIN](https://www.linkedin.com/in/n3rada)** - [n3rada](https://github.com/n3rada)